khanadm/java_deployment_through_aws_code_pipline/README.md

 - Take sample JAVA application .
 - Create a aws pipeline and deploy application .
 - Build JAVA application from jenkins .
-- JAVA application need web application to deploy (we use tomcat as web application) .
+- JAVA application need web application to deploy (we use tomcat as web application to deploy the .war files).

 #### First step: Create an 2 EC2 server one for jenkins and second is for tomcat .